-- 3.280 Narborough is identified as a Local Service Centre through the locational strategy and it will see 10% growth through the plan period, providing an additional 160 dwellings over the plan period to 2036.
-The village is located to the west of Breckland and is in close proximity to the market town of Swaffham.
-The housing distribution sets out that the village will provide an additional 147 dwellings over the plan period to 2036.
-Of these 160, there are currently 9-18-completions and 98 92 committments, with a further 10 with decision to grant subject to section 106.
-The new allocation for Narborough is therefore 40 dwellings over the remainder of the Local Plan period to 2036.
-40 additional dwellings are proposed for allocation through the Local Plan. - 3.281 The 2011 Census showed that the village had a population of 1094.
+3.263 Narborough is identified as a Local Service Centre through the locational strategy and it will see 10% growth through the plan period, providing an additional 160 dwellings over the plan period to 2036.
+Of these, there are currently 18 completions and 92 commitments, with a further 10 with decision to grant subject to section 106.
+40 additional dwellings are proposed for allocation through the Local Plan (MM84).

+3.264 The 2011 Census showed that the village had a population of 1094.
 Narborough was previously identified as a local service centre village through the Local Development Framework and was allocated 50 dwellings, on a single site to the south of the village off Chalk Lane.
-The village is closely related to the A47 trunk road. - 3.282 Narborough is identified as a Local Service Centre village as it meets the criteria by having the following services: - Narborough Primary School; - Post office: - Community facilities in the form of a community centre, The Ship Inn Chinese restaurant and a doctors surgery; - The village has a regular bus service and is located on the X1 route between Peterborough and Lowestoft; - There are a good range of businesses and employment opportunities within the village. - 3.283 The River Nar is located on the north of the village.
+The village is closely related to the A47 trunk road.

+3.265 Narborough is identified as a Local Service Centre village as it meets the criteria by having the following services:

+- Narborough Primary School; Post office; - Community facilities in the form of a community centre, The Ship Inn Chinese restaurant and a doctors surgery; - The village has a regular bus service and is located on the X1 route between Peterborough and Lowestoft; and - There are a good range of businesses and employment opportunities within the village.

+3.266 The River Nar is located on the north of the village.
 This area is included within the Narborough Estate Valley Floor character area which had a high sensitivity to change as set out within the settlement fringe landscape character area.
 This area also incorporates a conservation area.
 The majority of the village falls within the Narborough Farmland and Plantation character area which has a moderate sensitivity to change.

-Map 3.12 Summary of the Narborough Allocations.
+Map 3.12 Summary of the Narborough Allocation.